 Please set out any steps you will take to mitigate/reduce any potential adverse effects of your decision on those sharing any particular protected characteristic.
 It is important here to do a genuine and realistic evaluation of the effectiveness of the mitigation contemplated.
-Over-optimistic and over-generalised assessments are likely to fall short of the "due regard" requirement.
+Overoptimistic and over-generalised assessments are likely to fall short of the "due regard" requirement.
 Also consider if any mitigation might adversely affect any other groups and how this might be managed.

-Lancashire County Council have considered the mitigation of potential adverse effects of the proposed withdrawal of bus services.
+Lancashire County Council have considered the mitigation of potential adverse effects of the proposed withdrawal of information centres at Burscough and Burnley.